nl

 By default, nl

-will prefix line number and a tab character to every non-empty input lines.
+will prefix line numbers and a tab character to every non-empty input lines.
 The default number formatting is 6

 characters wide and right justified with spaces.
 Similar to cat